sightmachine/sightmachine-sdk/docs/commonly_used_data_types/run.md

 The variables in the KPI formula.

 #### formula
-The actual formula the kpi uses
+The actual formula the kpi uses.

 ### name
 The name of the field that the outcome is being tracked from.